Can I Build A Roof Over My Heat Pump?

 Building a Roof Over A Side Discharge Heat Pump

-What an easy job and something that can actually be appealing or an addition to the installation of a side discharge unit.
+What an easy job that can be appealing or an addition to installing a side discharge unit.
 All of the new ductless or mini split units are side discharge.

-If your’s is mounted on the side of the house with brackets it makes it even more attractive.
-Maybe not attractive to all obviously.
+If yours is mounted on the side of the house with brackets, it makes it even more attractive.
+Maybe it’s not appealing to all.
 You have to be in the business to think it’s pretty.
-Keep it up high enough on the wall to stay out of your areas worst weather.
+Keep it high enough on the wall to stay out of your area’s worst weather.

 How To Further Protect My Heat Pump From Snow And Ice

-During those foul weather moments when the temperatures dip into your coldest times and you notice that ice building under your heat pump, what can you do or what should you have done to prepare.
+During those foul weather moments when the temperatures dip into your coldest times, and you notice that ice is building under your heat pump, what can you do, or what should you have done to prepare?

 Prevention is the first step.
-Keeping the area clean and clearance around the the heat pump is vital.
-Heat pumps have to breath.
+Keeping the area clean and clear around the heat pump is vital.
+Heat pumps have to breathe.

-The defrost mode occurs in the winter when ice begins to form on the coil.
+The defrost mode occurs in the winter when ice forms on the coil.
 That’s the whooshing noise you hear every so often.
 A timer with three settings is inside the control panel of your heat pump.
 It should be set to your particular area according to how often it should defrost.
-The options are usually 30, 60 and 90 minutes apart for defrost.
+The options for defrosting are usually 30, 60, and 90 minutes apart.

-When the unit defrosts, the melting ice needs to drain down through holes in the bottom of your unit.
-If those holes are plugged with leaves and junk the ice will build much faster than if they were clear and able to let the water out.
+When the unit defrosts, the melting ice must drain down through holes in the bottom of your unit.
+If those holes are plugged with leaves and junk, the ice will build much faster than if they were clear and able to let the water out.
 Turn the power off to your heat pump.
-Make sure you turn off the correct breaker and unplug or turn off the disconnect at the unit.
+Ensure you turn off the correct breaker and unplug or turn off the disconnect at the unit.

 Remove the top of the unit.
-Get help to hold the top as the wires to the motor will still be attached.
-Get in there with a good hose and nozzle attached and blast all that debris out of the bottom.
-You can clean some coils while you’re at it being careful not to put too much water pressure on those aluminum fins.
-The coil fins are quite fragile and will flatten with too much pressure.
+Get help to hold the top, as the wires to the motor will still be attached.
+Get in there with a suitable hose and nozzle attached and blast all that debris out of the bottom.
+While at it, you can clean some coils, but be careful not to put too much water pressure on those aluminum fins.
+The coil fins are pretty fragile and will flatten with too much pressure.

 Smashed coil fins reduce efficiency.

 This is a needed part of maintenance and should be done as often as stuff begins to accumulate.
-Your new roof will aid in keeping it clear but won’t be a fix all.
+Your new roof will aid in keeping it clear, but it won’t be a fix-all.

 Should I Cover My Heat Pump In Winter?

-A direct cover like wrapping it with plastic or canvas to protect it would ruin your heat pump.
-Heat pumps are made to operate year around in all kinds of weather.
-Your heat pumps “outdoor unit” is part of a system.
-Combined with an indoor section called an “air handler”.
+A direct cover, like wrapping it with plastic or canvas to protect it, would ruin your heat pump.
+Heat pumps are made to operate year-round in all kinds of weather.
+Your heat pump “outdoor unit” is part of a system.
+Combined with an indoor section called an “air handler.”

 How To Keep Other Debris From Falling Into Your Heat Pump.

-A little trick that you have to be careful with can actually prevent a lot of those unwanted leaves and pine needles from falling into the bottom of your heat pump.
-Look at all that unwanted junk in the picture below.
-Leaves, nuts and a mouse house.
+A little trick you must be careful with can prevent many unwanted leaves and pine needles from falling into the bottom of your heat pump.
+Look at all that unwanted junk in the picture below: leaves, nuts, and a mouse house.
 The bottom drain holes in this unit are plugged.
-Causing more rust and lack of drainage.
+You are causing more rust and lack of drainage.

-Now remember to be careful.
-Anything that disrupts the air flow through your heat pump reduces the efficiency.
-It would be advisable to have a technician check pressures before and after altering any air flow, no matter how insignificant it may seem.
+Now, remember to be careful.
+Anything that disrupts the airflow through your heat pump reduces the efficiency.
+It would be advisable to have a technician check pressure before and after altering any airflow, no matter how insignificant it may seem.

-Even some small gauge wire strung across the the top in an opposing direction to the existing louvers will help stop a lot of debris from entering your heat pump.
+Even some small gauge wire strung across the top in an opposing direction to the existing louvers will help stop debris from entering your heat pump.

-A Really Great Tip If You Want To Cover Your Heat Pump Or AC Unit
+A Great Tip If You Want To Cover Your Heat Pump Or AC Unit

-You could cover your AC with this hardware cloth, but covering an AC only unit in the winter time makes more sense.
-Be sure you know the difference between an AC only unit and a heat pump.
+You could cover your AC with this hardware cloth, but covering an AC-only unit in winter makes more sense.
+Be sure you know the difference between an AC-only unit and a heat pump.
 So many people get this confused.
-Be sure if you cover your AC to turn off the breaker and pull the disconnect while the cover is on.
+Ensure that when you cover your AC, turn off the breaker and pull the disconnect while the cover is on.

 Conclusion

 Use common sense and do some research into heat pump snow shelter plans.
 Follow the installation instructions that come with your equipment.
-If you don’t have them they are available online with a simple search.
+Instructions are available online with a simple search if you don’t have them.

-Rooftop heat pump units are an eyesore in my opinion.
+Rooftop heat pump units are an eyesore, in my opinion.
 I’m not even sure if they are very practical.
-Almost impossible to hide or cover.
+It’s almost impossible to hide or cover.

-A roof for heat pump units should be aesthetically pleasing and not a distraction.
-Make it blend in to the type of construction consistent with your homes exterior.
+A roof for heat pump units should be aesthetically pleasing and not distracting.
+Make it blend in with the type of construction consistent with your home’s exterior.

 Chad Peterson